| [History

 has hundreds of family surnames with many famous persons over the past

-in history, so why had the four families chosen Liu Bei, Guan Yu, Zhang
+five thousands of years in history, so why had the four families chosen Liu Bei, Guan Yu, Zhang

 Fei and Zhao Yun to be their ancestors to